 When trying to understand the behavior of systems, variance for a norm is what is most interesting.
 However, only when things have gone quite wrong does the whole system change.
 Usually there are aspects that change first but still have customer impact like outlier latency, a canary deployment, or a particular failing instance.
-Tags are attached to metrics and traces so that variation to be found in parts of the system to reduce customer impact from those parts of or changes to the system before the whole is affected.
+Attributes are attached to metrics and traces so that variation to be found in parts of the system to reduce customer impact from those parts of or changes to the system before the whole is affected.

 Guidance for HTTP Services and Load Balancers

 Telemetry for HTTP services is a combination of similarly structured distributed tracing root spans, derived metrics along common dimensions, and standard logging.
 HTTP status codes still form the primary dimension for understanding service behavior.
 However, without additional dimensions, it’s easy for key information to be wiped out in the volume and for total outages for a particular subset of the service to be unnoticed.

 The most important dimension is the software version (usually a git short hash or semantic version string) so that you know what version actually handled a request.
 Method and resource (for REST) or normalized URL need to be attached to every trace, metric, and log.
 If authentication information is available, and your observability system deals with cardinality well, then that should be included as well.